jrasmusson/swift-arcade/Animation/CoreGraphicsIntro/README.md

 }
 ```

-See repos for full project.
+See Demo directory in this folder for full project.

 ![](images/demo.gif)